prasannjeet/springboot-angular-mongo-battleship/readme.md

 ![BattleShip-Server Class Diagram](https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/resources/class.svg)

+The yellow nodes represent packages and blue nodes represent classes.

 ## Angular Front-End
 The front-end was built in angular as it makes it easier and organized for bigger applications.
 Although Battleship is a small game, dividing various parts into components will make it easy to upgrade in future.
 There two components in this applicaton: